AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 #### Heartbreaker Kaiken

 *Weapon (Tantō), Common, Minor*</br>
 This style of knife, in a sheath disguised as a make-up box, is often carried in a sleeve or Kimono pocket for self-defence by Geisha or working girls.
-If you hit a creature with the Charmed condition with this Tantō the attack is a Critical Hit.
+If you hit a creature with the Charmed Condition with this Tantō the attack is a Critical Hit.

 #### Kyōsei Claw